firstbatchxyz/dria-blog/docs/factory/validate.md

 ---
 categories:
-- Workflows
+- RAG
-description: ValidatePrediction is a Singleton task for evaluating the accuracy of predictions against correct answers using semantic analysis.
+description: Validate if a predicted answer is correct using the ValidatePrediction singleton task with various models.
 tags:
-- prediction validation
+- prediction
-- AI validation
+- validation
-- semantic analysis
+- semantic correctness
-- machine learning
+- contextual accuracy
-- GEMMA2
+- singleton task
 ---

 # ValidatePrediction